Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 jetpack 6:
 - By Sharkcrome.
+- Needs some details fixing.
-- In collaboration with RetroAdvance64.
+in collaboration with Retroadvance64
+[fixme].

 jetpack 7:
 - By JigglypuffGD.